Eisenhower (album)

 Eisenhower is the fourth studio album and eighth album overall by American indie rock band The Slip.
 It was released November 7, 2006 on Bar/None Records.
 It was produced by The Slip and Matthew Ellard (who has also produced for Elliott Smith and Billy Bragg and Wilco) and engineered by Drew Malamud (Stars, Metric).
 It represented a drastic departure for the Boston/Montreal band, going from their previous jazz-fused to sound to a more streamlined, indie rock sound.
 The album features contributions from Japanese singer Ua, as well as Chris Seligman from the Canadian indie band Stars.
-The song "Even Rats" was featured in the PlayStation 2 video game Guitar Hero.
+The song "Even Rats" was released with SanDisk Sansa e200 series and Sansa Fuze MP3 players, and was featured in the PlayStation 2 video game Guitar Hero.
 Live versions of "Children of December" and "If One of Us Should Fall" were previously released on Live at Lupo's 6/12/04, and another live version of the latter was on Alivelectric.
 "Children of December" and "Even Rats" were released for the Rock Band video game series through the Rock Band Network on March 4, 2010.